sidux/gaslighted/Readme.md

 1. Listen to ongoing meeting dialogue (in karaoke style with highlighted words)
 2. Watch for highlighted fart opportunity moments during speech
 3. Press the correct letter (matching the viseme) at the right time
+4. Answer questions when prompted (correct answers decrease shame, incorrect answers increase it)
-4. Manage pressure meter while minimizing shame
+5. Manage pressure meter while minimizing shame
-5. Achieve combos for score multipliers and pressure relief
+6. Achieve combos for score multipliers and pressure relief
-6. Complete the entire meeting without being discovered
+7. Complete the entire meeting without being discovered

 ### Input System
 - Player must press the correct key corresponding to a viseme phoneme type (`t`, `p`, `k`, `f`, `r`, `z`) (close viseme sounds are also accepted)